Darius Bell and the Glitter Pool: Synopsis

 Darius Bell and his family are living in the Bell estate, the mansion given to his ancestors, under the condition that every 25 years they would produce a gift for the town.
 The next gift (meant to be given by Darius’ father) is coming up shortly.

-Darius soon discovers that his father has no gift to give to the town and that his family is broke.
-Even though the gift can be anything, even a barrel of vegetables, Darius’ father insists that the gift needs to be astonishing and needs to honour the Bell name.
-Then, an earthquake happened and Darius goes outside to assess the damage.
+Darius discovers that his father has no gift to give to the town and that his family is broke.
+Even though the gift can be anything, Darius’ father insists that the gift needs to be astonishing to honour the Bell name.

-Darius then discovers, that due to the earthquake, a hole in the ground had opened up.
-Along with his two friends, Oliver and Paul, Darius goes down into the hole, and discovers that inside the hole, was what he believed to be rubies and gold.
+An earthquake occurs and Darius goes outside to assess the damage.
+He discovers that a hole in the ground ha opened up.
+Along with his two friends, Oliver and Paul, Darius goes down into the hole, and they discover what they believe to be rubies and gold.

-Darius is really excited about the “gems” and believes that the Glitter Pool is the solution to all his problems.
-He even starts fantasizing about revealing the Glitter Pool to his parents.
-But first, Darius decides that he needs to go to an expert to confirm that it truly was ruby and gold.
-This is where Darius goes and seeks help from the geology professor, Professor Heggarty, who unfortunately breaks the truth to Darius and tells him that it isn’t ruby and gold, and is instead limonite and vanadinite.
-This is Darius’ darkest moment.
+Darius is excited about the “gems” and believes that this Glitter Pool is the solution to all his problems, fantasizing about revealing the Glitter Pool to his parents.
+Darius decides that he needs to go to an expert to confirm the contents.
+He seeks help from a geology professor, Professor Heggarty, who breaks the truth to Darius and tells him that he has found limonite and vanadinite instead of rubies and gold.

-The next part of the story is where Darius learns a big lesson.
-He takes Marguerite down to the Glitter Pool and tells her that it is worthless.
-She then tells him that she prefers it that way, because if it had high financial value, all the gems would be torn down, but this way, the beauty of it is intact and she can look at it.
-She specified that she would rather have this sight as a gift then any number of gems around her neck.
+Darius takes Marguerite down to the Glitter Pool and tells her that it is worthless.
+She then tells him that she prefers it that way, because if it had high financial value, all the gems would be removed, but this way, the beauty of it is intact and she can look at it.
+She specified that she would rather have this sight as a gift than any number of gems around her neck.